2011 BMW F 800 ST

 technology, including an extremely stable aluminium

 frame and aluminium single swinging arm.
+Offering

-Offering superior steering precision, the suspension
+superior steering precision, the suspension and run¬ning

-of tracking stability and excellent handling.
-Other
+and excellent handling.
+Other classic BMW virtues

-standard in the midrange motorcycle segment.
+midrange motorcycle segment.

 Both F800 models are available straight from the

 factory with BMW Motorrad’s new, optional two-channel

 ABS, in addition to a wide range of special equipment